Ford Focus review - Reliability & safety

 Ford Focus safety impresses, but ownership experience remains unproven

-The Ford Focus is routinely one of Britain’s best-selling cars, so Ford has a big responsibility to ensure it’s also one of the safest on the road.
-To this end, it has fitted more active safety systems to help keep the Focus from having a bump, if at all possible.
-Reliability will also need to be excellent to help sustain Ford’s rise from the doldrums in our annual Driver Power survey.
-In 2020, the brand came 24th out of 30 manufacturers, with 15.6% of owners reporting a fault within the first year.
+The Ford Focus has routinely been one of the UK’s best-selling cars and Ford has made every effort to ensure it’s also one of the safest on the road.
+There are more active safety systems than ever before on the Mk4 model to help keep the Focus from having a bump, if at all possible.
+It’s just a shame that owner satisfaction and reliability aren’t higher: Ford doesn’t tend to perform very well in our annual Driver Power survey.
+In 2023, the brand came 28th out of 32 manufacturers, with 21% of owners reporting a fault within the first year.

 In this battle to prevent collisions before they even happen, the Focus’ latest tool is ‘Evasive Steering Assist’, which can help you take avoiding action to steer around a slow-moving or stationary vehicle.
 This sits alongside standard autonomous emergency braking, while the Focus can now detect pedestrians and cyclists near the road, or who may be about to cross.
 A suite of safety kit labelled 'Co-Pilot 360' includes adaptive cruise control, traffic-sign recognition and a system to help keep the Focus in the middle of its lane on the motorway.